aloxyz/gabbot/README.md

 # Gabbot

-Create a `token` file inside root directory and put your Huggingface inference API in it.
+Create a `token` file inside root directory and put your huggingface inference API token in it.